bwalkerq/Launch-School/RB 175/quizzes.md

 uses `@animal_weight` when displaying an unedited record, and `params[:animal_weight]` after an error.
 The way we set up our application, both items will never have a value at the same time, so it doesn't matter which we try first.

+# L5 quiz
+4: an AJAX question that I didn't put a lot of effort into figuring out; I said that a status `200, "` would also communicate success with no body.
+Looking now, I couldn't find anything on if a status code can have a `, ""`?

+5: Unique identifiers SHOULD indeed be the same on front end and back end.
+They don't need to be sequential.